The image shows pens, scissors, paper, hole puncher, and tape. The text reads "Must-Have STEM Supplies (that aren't really STEM supplies)."

 This image shows colorful rolls of tape.

-Washi tape, masking tape, painter’s tape, I’m not sure what the difference is between these but I always need to have some version of it on hand… anything that you can use to easily apply, label, and later peel off is so helpful!
+Washi tape, masking tape, painter’s tape, I’m not sure what the difference is between these but I always need to have some version of colorful tape on hand… anything that you can use to easily apply, label, and later peel off is so helpful!

 This image shows a roll of clear packing tape.